ncoghlan/misc/notes/python3/questions_and_answers.rst

 The last metric reached the point where Python 3 downloads outnumbered Python 2 downloads (54% vs 46%) back in 2013.
-Those stats needs to be collected manully from the `www.python.org` server logs, so I don't have anything more recent than that.
+Those stats needs to be collected manully from the ``www.python.org`` server access logs, so I don't have anything more recent than that.

-The Python 3 ecosystem is definitely still the smaller of the two at this point in time (by a non-trivial margin), but users that start with Python 3 are able to move parts of their applications and services to Python 2 readily enough if the need arises, and hopefully with a clear idea of which parts of Python 2 are the modern recommended parts that survived the transition to Python 3, and which
+The Python 3 ecosystem is definitely still the smaller of the two as of April 2017 (by a non-trivial margin), but users that start with Python 3 are able to move parts of their applications and services to Python 2 readily enough if the need arises, and hopefully with a clear idea of which parts of Python 2 are the modern recommended parts that survived the transition to Python 3, and which